apache/openwhisk-deploy-kube/docs/configurationChoices.md

   wipeAndInit: false
 ```

+Please note, if you're using a version of CouchDB that has `require_valid_user` enabled, you need to disable it for the
+cluster to operate correctly.
+This is because the current version of the cloudant client [expects it to be off by default](https://github.com/cloudant/python-cloudant/issues/387).

 ### Using an external redis

 Similarly, you may want to use external Redis instance instead of using default single pod deployment.